Get

 5. Basal Cell Tumors

 Then, there are basal cell tumors.
 Don’t let the name frighten you; these are almost always benign.
-This isn’t always the case (so you definitely want to have your vet check things out), but most often, basal cell tumors are benign.
+This isn’t always the case (so you definitely want to have a vet check things out), but most often, basal cell tumors are benign.
 These tumors usually show up on the head, neck, and legs and can be dark in color.
 They are also raised and firm to the touch.

 6. Mast Cell Tumors